 LINCOLN — Nebraska is getting in on the cryptocurrency craze.

 Gov. Pete Ricketts signed LB 649, or the Nebraska Financial Innovation Act, into law on Tuesday.
-The law, authored by Sen. Mike Flood of Norfolk, establishes digital asset banks as a new kind of financial institution.
+The bill, authored by Sen. Mike Flood of Norfolk, establishes digital asset banks as a new kind of financial institution.
+The banks would allow customers to deposit cryptocurrency, like Bitcoin or Dogecoin.

 Nebraska is the second state, after Wyoming, to allow for digital asset banks to receive charters.

-Mike Flood is the owner and founder of Flood Communications, which operates News Channel Nebraska and its affiliates.
+Mike Flood is the founder of Flood Communications, which operates News Channel Nebraska.